GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 ### Description

 Use the provided build pipeline (`clouddeploy.yaml`) to create a new build configuration.
 Configure it to be triggered in response to the messages received in the Pub/Sub topic that's used to configure the Model Monitoring notifications.
-Also provide the necessary variables, such as the model training code version, endpoint name etc. Name this trigger `CT-CD` (or `continous-training-and-delivery`).
+Also provide the necessary variables, such as the model training code version, endpoint name etc. Name this trigger `CT-CD` (or `continuous-training-and-delivery`).

 ### Success Criteria

-1. There's a correctly configured build pipeline that can be triggered through Pub/Sub messages, named `CT-CD` (or `continous-training-and-delivery`).
+1. There's a correctly configured build pipeline that can be triggered through Pub/Sub messages, named `CT-CD` (or `continuous-training-and-delivery`).
 2. Model Monitoring alerts can trigger the mentioned build through Pub/Sub notification channel.
 3. There's at least one successful build.
 4. No code was modified.